Should You Buy a Keurig or Keurig 2.0 Brewer? Here’s What You Need To Know

 Apparently, some people have figured out a solution to use any K-Cup with the new 2.0 Keurigs.
 Have a look at this video:

 To be honest, I do not recommend you follow this method even if it works 100% and here’s why: The idea of a Keurig machine, or any single-serve coffee machine for that matter, is convenience.
 You want to pop in a pod, hit a button and get your coffee.
 With this hack, you’ll be spending a few minutes doing a little crafts project to get the old K-Cup to work with the new machine, which will get tiring over time.
 If you insist on using the older K-cups, then simply do not upgrade to the Keurig 2.0.
 You can still get a great Keurig machine from the previous line that you can use with all ease and convenience to get the truly convenience push-button experience.
+Also, you can buy a refillable K-Cup for your Keurig 2.0, which is finally available from Keurig as well as other brands.

 Here are some previous Keurig models you can consider: